First Time Manager’s Reading List

 A basic reading list for the first time engineering manager

-One of the biggest challenges in the transition from engineering (or any individual contributor position) to a managerial position is that not only do you not know anything about being a manager, you don’t know how to learn to become one, either.
+One of the biggest challenges in the transition from engineering (or any individual contributor position) to a managerial position is that not only do you not know anything about being a manager, but you also don’t know how to learn to become one, either.

-I see many new managers promoted to their new role without any training or preparation, and then left to their own devices with almost no support or guidance.
+I see many new managers promoted to their new roles without any training or preparation, and then left to their own devices with almost no support or guidance.
 It’s a tough situation to be in, I know this from my own experience, and it happens way too often.

 I have compiled this reading list for new managers in order to give them at least starting point, from which they can start learning.
 I wish I had such a list when I got my first managerial position.

-This reading list is made out of different resources in different formats, such as articles, podcasts, books, newsletters and videos.
+This reading list is made out of different resources in different formats, such as articles, podcasts, books, newsletters, and videos.
 Try them, find what works for you and continue exploring and learning.

 Note that this is a live list, and I will keep updating it with time, so it might be worth revisiting.

-Transition from Engineer to Manager
+The transition from Engineer to Manager

-As a first time manager, the first thing you need to do is to realize that you are no longer an engineer.
+As a first-time manager, the first thing you need to do is to realize that you are no longer an engineer.
 This sounds much easier than it actually is.
 Here are some links that may help you understand your new role:

 - It’s not a promotion — it’s a career change / Lindsay Holmwood